jameskimmel/go_dyndns/README.md

 - Only uses desec.io services to determine your IP(s), no other services can be selected
 - Only works for deSEC.io
 - input validation
 - some kind of timer to start the service.
-You can use crontab
 - code review from someone that actually knows how to code :)